 Bells are an ever-popular addition to simple swings.
 The motion caused by a parrot’s swinging will inspire the bells to ring, delighting the bird.

 This swing may be noisy, especially if a parrot imitates the chimes of the bells, but it’ll be fun.

-Many owners also use wooden blocks and beads to decorate swings, using vibrant colors to attract their bird’s attention.
+Many owners also decorate swings with wooden blocks and beads, using vibrant colors to attract their bird’s attention.
 Avoid the color red, as this may alarm and frighten your parrot.